optimys Short Stem and vitamys Monoblock Cup: Best Results of All Hip Implants

 Benefits of the optimys short stem:

-• Bone preservation: The stem requires less resection of the femoral bone and preserves natural structures.
+• Bone preservation: The stem requires less resection of the femur and retains natural structures.

-• Optimal Force Transmission: The three-dimensional geometry guarantees a harmonious load transfer between the implant and bone.
+• Optimal force transmission: The three-dimensional geometry guarantees harmonious load transmission between implant and bone.

-• Excellent Long-term Results: International arthroplasty registers show that the optimys short stem is convincing with particularly low revision rates.
+• Outstanding long-term results: International arthroplasty registries show that the optimys short stem is convincing with particularly low revision rates überzeugt.

 The vitamys Monoblock Cup: Biocompatibility and Stability in Perfection